‘Content unavailable in your location’ – What To Do

 If you live in the EU, things are about to change as the European Parliament has voted to introduce new content portability rules that will enforce equal availability to content across the entire EU.
 For the rest of the world, things are not quite so rosy.
 Nothing changes for those of us in the US, but we do tend to get the best deal anyway.

 A simple solution thus presents itself.
-If a streaming service checks your IP address to see where in the world you are, you need to acquire an IP address of the territory you want to appear to be in.
-Usually, that is the US, as we have the widest range of titles because most license holders are based here and start their license sales efforts here.
+If a streaming service checks your IP address to see where in the world you are, you need to acquire an IP address that makes it look like you are in a territory where you are allowed to view the content that you want to see.
+Usually, that is the US, as the US has the widest range of titles, simply because most license holders are based here and start their license sales efforts here.
 Europe comes next, Australia and the Pacific countries trail behind, and the rest of the world waits patiently or not so patiently.
+Sometimes, however, you want to work it the other way; for example, the upcoming “Picard” TV series is going to air on CBS All Access in the United States, and on Amazon Prime Video in the rest of the world.
+Someone with Amazon Prime Video but not CBS All Access might want to appear as though they live in France rather than in New Jersey.

-There are basically two ways to change an IP address, a proxy or VPN (virtual private network).
+There are basically two ways to change an IP address: a proxy or a virtual private network (VPN)).
 Proxies are dedicated servers that fool programs into thinking the IP address is different than it is.
 Proxies are useful for avoiding regimes that don’t allow creative freedom but are also useful for security and file sharing.
-They are not very effective for video streaming though as many primary stream providers know about proxies and mitigate against them.
+They are not very effective for video streaming though as the streaming media providers know about proxies and actively block all the known ones.
+New proxies spring up constantly, but the effective lifespan of a new video streaming proxy is pretty short.
+For the most part, the streaming providers have the upper hand in this contest.

 What to look for in a VPN?